Cereal Killaz: Biography

-In 2007, zarbizarre & Kostek parted ways, and zarbizarre continued carrying on the name with original productions and remixes after returning to the Washington, DC area, releasing new singles on Scrape Recordings.
+In 2007, zarbizarre & Kostek parted ways, and zarbizarre continued carrying on the name with original productions and remixes after returning to the Washington, D.C., area, releasing new singles on Scrape Recordings.

 Cereal Killaz as a DJ act performs a mixing style called harmonic mixing, which is a style of DJing that matches the key of a song as well as the beats to create more interesting musical blends and mixes.